aichaos/rivescript-js/eg/README.md

 * [web-client](web-client/) - Demonstrates embedding a RiveScript bot into a web page (i.e. to be served through a web server like Apache or nginx).
+* [json-server](json-server/) - A minimal ExpressJS web server that makes a RiveScript bot available at a JSON POST endpoint.
 * [telnet-server](telnet-server/) - A simple telnet server that listens on port 2001 and chats with connected users.
 It's like the `shell.js` except over a TCP socket.